Sessions

 Submit your abstract here

-Pediatric neurology is a specialized branch of medicine dedicated to the identification and management of neurological conditions in newborns, infants, children, and teenagers.
-This field encompasses a wide range of diseases and conditions that impact various components of the nervous system, including the spinal cord, brain, peripheral nervous system, muscles, autonomic nervous system, and blood vessels affecting individuals in their formative years.
+Pediatric neurology is a specialized branch of medicine focused on the diagnosis and treatment of neurological disorders in newborns, infants, children, and adolescents.
+It addresses a broad spectrum of conditions that affect different parts of the nervous system, such as the spinal cord, brain, peripheral nerves, and the autonomic nervous system..

 Child Development